d41y/d41y.github.io/attack/web_attacks/server_side/file_upload_attacks.md

 However, as the file format validation is happening on the client-side, you can easily bypass it by directly interacting with the server, skipping the front-end validations altogether.
 You may also modify the front-end code through your browser's dev tools to disable any validation in place.

-This time, wen trying to upload a file, you cannot see your PHP scripts, as the dialog appears to be limited to image formats only.
+This time, when trying to upload a file, you cannot see your PHP scripts, as the dialog appears to be limited to image formats only.

 ![limited](../../../images/file_upload4.png)